michael-slx/aur-packages/README.md

 ## License

-The `PKGBUILD` files used in the aforementioned packages were created with the help of some templates and utility scripts.
-As such they'd hardly qualify for copyright.
-To be sure, treat these files as licensed under CC-0.
+The `PKGBUILD` files used in the aforementioned packages are licensed under CC-0.

 Note though that the WeeWX wrapper scripts are derivatives of the originals distributed with WeeWX.
 [Original licensing applies (GPL 3).](https://github.com/weewx/weewx/blob/master/LICENSE.txt)